Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 • How to Trade: Trade when the market gives a breakout in the resistance level.
 Take entry there, put your take profit above the previous high, and stop loss below the recent low.

-This chart pattern is the opposite of the bullish flag pattern.
+These chart patterns are the opposite of the bullish flag pattern.
 This pattern forms in a downtrend of the market and it’s like an inverted flag.

 • What it means: Indicate that the downtrend will be continued after the breakout.